solodev/cloud-documentation/src/Buildspec/Buildspec Details/index.md

 -string – A textbox will be shown in the UI to capture the answer, and the answer will be formatted to a string.<br>
 -clob – A text area will be shown in the UI to capture the answer, and the answer will be formatted to a multiline string.<br>
 -email – Behaves just like a string type, but with e-mail address validation.<br>
--password – A password style of textbox will be shown in the UI to capture the answer, and the value will be dotted and formatted to a string.<br>
+-password – A password style of the textbox will be shown in the UI to capture the answer, and the value will be dotted and formatted to a string.<br>
 -url – Behaves just like a string type, but with the URL validation.<br>
 -boolean – A checkbox will be shown in the UI to capture the answer, and the answer will be entered as true if the checkbox is selected or false otherwise.<br>
--enum – A dropdown menu will be shown in the UI and the options section will be populated in the menu.
-The multiple option set to true will enable a multiple choice type of a drop-down, while the expanded option set to true will change the dropdown into a radio button group.<br>
+-enum – A drop-down menu will be shown in the UI and the options section will be populated in the menu.
+The multiple options set to true will enable a multiple-choice type of drop-down, while the expanded option set to true will change the dropdown into a radio button group.<br>
 -color – A color picker will be shown in the UI to capture the answer, and the answer will be formatted to the string with a # sign at the beginning.<br>
 -date – A date picker will be shown in the UI to capture the answer, and the value will be formatted to the string.<br>
 -tel – Behaves just like a string type, but with telephone number validation (ie. digits and dashes).<br>